pydanny/isthisfor/README.rst

 isthisfor
 =========

-A way to validate your startup idea
+A way to validate your startup ideas.
+This project aids founders in the by prioritizing their helicopterization into the cloud!

+Just seriously helicopterized the priorities of thousands of startups into the cloud at the http://www.ballmerpeakathon.com!!!

 How it works
 =============